 This guide is for those who don't have historical data on a platform supported by us.
-Here we walk you through on how to import messages to our dashboard manually, using .tsv files.
+Here we walk you through how to import messages to our dashboard manually, using .tsv files.

 Importing historical data helps the bot learn about your customers' behavior faster.
 Read more about the importance of historical data.